zgoda/devlog/docs/concepts.rst

 For a long time I insisted on keeping PIP requirements files only slightly organized in project root.
 Now I decided to put them aside, since they don't have any use besides development and CI.
-This makes project root much cleaner.
+This makes project root much cleaner at the cost of bit more convoluted Docker setup.